ruan-xian/PowerScraper/README.md

 I am currently trying to get Mac support - if I do, be aware that Mac releases will always be behind Windows, since you have to make Mac apps on a Mac.

-Currently, when you run the app, a bunch of error messages and stuff pop up - this is normal.
-I'm trying to hide them, though.

 ## Concerns